syncfusion-content/wpf-docs/wpf/Radial-Gauge/Rim.md

 ### Setting a radius for rim

-You can set the `Radius` of rim in pixel value.
+You can set the `Radius` of rim in pixel value. `Radius` sets the scale fixed with the given pixel value.

 {% tabs %}